 - Walking is good for your bones.
 Research shows that postmenopausal women who walk approximately one mile each day have higher whole-body bone density than women who walk shorter distances, and walking is also effective in slowing the rate of bone loss from the legs.

-- Walking helps alleviate symptoms of depression.
+- Walking may help alleviate symptoms of depression.
 Walking for 30 minutes, three to five times per week for 12 weeks reduced symptoms of depression as measured with a standard depression questionnaire by 47%.

 - Walking reduces the risk of breast and colon cancer.
 Women who performed the equivalent of one hour and 15 minutes to two and a half hours per week of brisk walking had an 18% decreased risk of breast cancer compared with inactive women.
 Many studies have shown that exercise can prevent colon cancer and even if an individual person develops colon cancer, the benefits of exercise appear to continue both by increasing quality of life and reducing mortality.

 I don’t know if we’ve convinced you yet, but a walking program is a great way to start the New Year!
-Write down your fitness goals.
-Put a sticky note on your bathroom mirror that asks, "Did you exercise today?" or a picture of yourself 20+ pounds lighter.
 Come visit us at Healthy Steps and get a new pair of shoes to start your program.
-Make this your year to keep your New Years resolution and become your ideal self!